Virtual Study Assistant: Student Guide

 2. Send your prompt: Hit Enter or select the paper airplane icon to send your question.

-3. Read the response: The AI Study Assistant will respond in the chat.
+3. Read the response: The Virtual Study Assistant will respond in the chat.

 4. Ask follow-ups: If you need more info or clarification, just ask!
-The AI Study Assistant can keep the conversation going as long as you need.
+The Virtual Study Assistant can keep the conversation going as long as you need.

 5. Try suggested questions: Not sure where to start?
 Some courses offer Suggested Questions.
 If available for the course, select the red question mark icon above paper airplane enter button to open a list of ideas.